ssoravitt/ssoravitt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am pursuing many lifetime questions about music cognition, such as *Why are humans likely the only species emotional with music?* *Why does listening to lyrics with melody evoke different mental imagery and emotional responses compared to lyrics without melody?*
+I am pursuing many lifetime questions about music cognition and emotion, such as *Why are humans likely the only species to have an emotional connection with actual human music?* *Why does listening to lyrics with melody evoke different mental imagery and emotional responses compared to lyrics without melody?* *What makes humans musical animals?*

-I started to pursue the questions when I found my master's thesis, music emotion recognition, which got me into the world of music cognition.
-Thus, the thesis gave me an opportunity to currently conduct my independent research about music cognition and physiological signals (EEG, ECG, and EDA), supervised by [Asst.
+From 2018-2024, I started to pursue the questions when I found my master's thesis, music emotion recognition, which got me into the world of music cognition.
+Thus, the thesis gave me an opportunity to currently conduct my independent research about music cognition and physiological signals (namely, EEG, ECG, and EDA), supervised by [Asst.
 Prof. Dr. Theerawit Wilaiprasitporn](https://scholar.google.com/citations?user=U-L-iGIAAAAJ&hl=th) at [BRAIN Lab](https://brain.vistec.ac.th/), VISTEC, Thailand.

 If you have any questions, look for collaboration, and so on, please don’t hesitate to contact me via email (soravitt.sang[at]gmail[dot]com).